Ok Figs - Cactus

 Originally I wanted to grow cactus for food and fodder but Opuntia ficus-indica doesn't survive outside in zone 6.
 One site said this variety is cold hardy down to zone 6, but I tried and they all died.
 Since then I have tried many types, usually trying types that have largish pads and have accumulated about 30 types.
 In 2022 the temperature dropped to -8 F with 20mph winds and even a few that had made it in previous years took damage or died.

 We found a patch of Opuntia fragilis growing on the property but as the name implies they break off easily and the thorns can easily go all the way through your shoes.
-They never bloomed for me and were a hazard so I got rid of them.
+They never bloomed for me and are a hazard so I got rid of them.

 Opuntia humifusa (Eastern Prickly Pear)